Photograph with special thanks to Giles Morrison

 The Diocese of Sheffield offers a ‘What next?’ open morning.
 This offers a chance to ask questions and see which paths are available to you, along with guidance on what you may be suited to.
 See the Events section of this site.

 The first stage is to fill in an application form which needs references of support from your PCC and Incumbent.
 These are available from the Diocesan Office.
 The Closing date for receipt of applications this year is 12 noon on Friday 12th May 2017

 Meet with the training team to discuss the next step including enrolment on to the Foundations for Ministry course.
-For those selected there will be three induction sessions before the course formally starts in September.
+For those selected there will be three induction sessions in July before the course formally starts in September.